HanHan55/Graph2plan/README.md

   conda install django opencv scipy pandas conda install pytorch==1.3.1 torchvision -c pytorch
   ```
-  **Note: there is a fatal bug when using Matlab and pytorch<1.5.0 together on Linux.
+  **Note: there is a fatal error when using Matlab and pytorch<1.5.0 together on Linux.
 Please install the latest pytorch 1.5.0+ to use the interface.**

 * Install Matlab Python API (Matlab 2019a+ for python 3.7):
   Find the file "setup.py" in `<PATH_TO_MATLAB>/<VERSION>/extern/engines/python/`